Are you wondering what you can do to have the best valentines day yet?

-If your significant other is lucky enough to have your company for Valentine’s Day, go into it without expectations.
-Expectations have a way of giving way to disappointment when things don’t go exactly as you planned.
+If your significant other is lucky enough to have your company for Valentine’s Day, go into the day without expectations.
+Expectations have a way of creating disappointment when things inevitably don’t go exactly as you planned.

-Plan to appreciate, trust and respect him or cherish, desire and make her your #1 priority.
+Plan to appreciate, trust and respect him or cherish, desire and make her your #1 priority today.